-- Taxes Estimated Yearly at $2,082 or $173 month
+- The Yearly Taxes are Estimated at $2,082 or $173 per month

-- Maintenance fees at ~ $550 month
+- Maintenance fees at ~ $550 per month

-- At 25% down ($27,500) the remaining balance is $82,500 at 7% (example only) the monthly would be $548.87
+- At 25% down ($27,500), the remaining balance is $82,500.
+At 7% (example only), the monthly would be $548.87.

-- Total monthly expense is estimated at $1,272!
+- Total monthly expense estimate = $1,272

 Hi, Thanks for your excellent blog and articles.
 Enjoyed them very much.
 I have a question reg. you statement that “The maximum residency in a condo hotel (zoning) is 6 months.”
 Is this specifically for Sunny Isles, or does it also apply to Miami Beach?
 Thanks in advance for any information!!